NYSCF/ScaleFEx/README.md

 To see the output of ScaleFEx, execute the Jupyter Notebook provided with the code: **test_sample_dataset.ipynb**

 If you leave the parameters.yaml file as it is, the notebook will automatically compute scalefex on the provided data.
-The notebook already dissplays that same output.
+The notebook already displays that same output.

-### Contributing

-We welcome contributions to ScaleFEx℠. ?
-Please read `CONTRIBUTING.md` for guidance on submitting pull requests.

 ### License

-ScaleFEx℠ is released under the MIT License.
-[To be updated] See [LICENSE.md](LICENSE.md) for more details.
+ScaleFEx℠ is released under the BSD-3-Clause Clear license.
+For more details read the LICENSE file.

-### Acknowledgements
-??? maybe
-This project is supported by researchers dedicated to advancing drug discovery and understanding disease mechanisms through image-based cellular profiling.